 Associates may only use Avantor property (e.g., buildings, equipment, supplies, vehicles, files, data, and information systems) or Avantor personnel for legitimate business purposes and may not use them for their own private purposes or for any purposes that violate this Code.
 Exceptions to this overall policy allow the use of certain Avantor property if such use is otherwise expressly permitted by a specific Avantor policy or applicable law.
-For example, limited personal use of Avantor telephones, internet access and e-mail systems is permitted on non-working time.
+For example, limited personal use of Avantor telephones, internet access and email systems is permitted on non-working time.
+An associate who has Avantor email, internet, or telephone access for purposes of performing their job duties may also engage in protected activity concerning the terms and conditions of their employment consistent with Section 7 of the NLRA.